 Once you have all the information in one place, edit it so anyone can understand it.
 So, no jargon, no skipping steps, and no assuming prior knowledge.
 Fill in every gap you can think of in simple, conversational language.
 But with that being said, don’t be afraid to cut duplicate steps.

 As you go through processes, some of your team members might do the same role.
-But they might do it slightly differently.
-One of these processes will be the best, most efficient, and most effective way to do things.
+But they’ll likely each do the role a little differently.
+One of them will do it best, most efficiently, and most effectively.
 Only edit this version and put it in your playbook.
 That way, you can standardize the process so it delivers more consistent results moving forward.

 Then, organize the edited information in a way that makes sense.
 Here at Trainual, we like to organize processes and policies by the departments that need them.
 Meaning, we have one collection of processes that everyone needs and another that only one team needs.

 For example, our voice and style guide is available to everyone at the company.
 Because everyone writes emails and talks about our company in one form or another.
 This makes sure we all use similar language and techniques.
 But only our content team needs to understand how we format content and build it out on our website.
 So that goes into our marketing team’s playbook.

 As you finalize parts of your playbook, start delegating them out to people.
 Ideally, this will be someone who’s not super familiar with the process.
 Give them the documentation, and see if they can run the play with only what you have written in your playbook.